keyboard_arrow_up

 Ejector Pumps

-Vapor pumps in which the vapor streams primarily under viscous flow conditions.
+Ejector or vapor pumps use vapor streams operating primarily under viscous flow conditions to generate vacuum.

 Heavy Duty Vacuum Pumps